Year End Tax Saving Strategies For Canadians

 - Consider selling investments with accrued losses before the end of the year (by Dec 24) to offset capital gains realized in the current or previous 3 years.

-- Consider selling mutual funds before year end to minimize your allocation of taxable income before 2013 as most mutual funds distribute income and capital gains once a year, normally during December.
+- Consider selling mutual funds before year end to minimize your allocation of taxable income for the tax year as most mutual funds distribute income and capital gains once a year, normally during December.

 Payments due by Dec 31

 - Investment expense: Applicable to you if you have investments (such as stocks, mutual funds, bonds etc.) in a non-registered portfolio.
 If you pay an investment advisor to manage your non-registered investment portfolio or you have borrowed money to make investments in this portfolio, you can claim your investment expenses on line 221 (enter in Deduction tab under investment expenses), reduce your taxable income and move to a lower tax bracket, if possible.
-You can claim only those expenses for tax year 2013 which have been paid by Dec 31, 2013.
-Investment expense can't be carried forward.
+You can claim only those expenses for tax year which have been paid by Dec 31 of tax year.
+Investment expense can’t be carried forward.

 - Child care expense: If you or your spouse have paid for someone to look after your child (under 16 years of age or with an impairment in mental or physical function) so that one of you could earn income, go to school, or conduct research in 2013, you can claim those child care expenses as deduction on line 214.
 Generally, only the spouse with the lower net income (even if it is zero) can claim these expenses.
 These expenses can’t be carried forward.
 So, if you can’t use all the expenses paid in the year for maximum tax benefit and you have the option to defer December payment to next year, you should consider exercising the option.

 - Moving expense: If you moved to work or to run a business or to study as full time student at an educational institution and you moved at least 40 km closer to your new work or school, you can claim moving expenses as deduction against the net eligible income at new location.
 You have the liberty to carry forward the moving expenses paid to next tax year if you do not have enough eligible income to use all your deduction.
-Paying by Dec 31 will allow you to claim the tax deduction benefits in tax year 2013.
-Any unused moving expenses can be used in tax year 2013.
+Paying by Dec 31 will allow you to claim the tax deduction benefits in tax year.
+Any unused moving expenses can be used in next tax year.

-- Charitable donations: December 31 is the last day to make a donation and get a tax receipt for 2013.
+- Charitable donations: December 31 is the last day to make a donation and get a tax receipt for current tax year.
 However, you can carry forward your tax donation to 5 years and claim in any of those years.
-If your estimated tax refund doesn’t provide any tax benefit for 2013, you should defer and make the donation in January to avail the benefits later.
+If your estimated tax refund doesn’t provide any tax benefit for current tax year, you should defer and make the donation in January to avail the benefits later.

-- Medical expense: You can claim medical expenses for any 12 month period ending in 2013 as long as same expense has not been claimed.
-Paying by Dec 31 will give you the option to use the medical expense for tax year 2013 by selecting Jan 2013 to Dec 2013 as your 12 month period.
-If you select some other 12 month period, you can claim Dec expenses in tax year 2014.
+- Medical expense: You can claim medical expenses for any 12 month period ending in current tax year as long as same expense has not been claimed.
+Paying by Dec 31 will give you the option to use the medical expense for current tax year by selecting Jan to Dec as your 12 month period.
+If you select some other 12 month period, you can claim Dec expenses in next tax year.

-- Political contribution: These contributions can't be carried forward.
-So, if you can't use the extra credit to reduce your tax owing, you might want to defer the contribution till new year for tax benefit purpose.
-You can claim the lesser of tax owing or credit based on contribution (subject to maximum of 650 for federal political contribution).
+- Political contribution: These contributions can’t be carried forward.
+So, if you can’t use the extra credit to reduce your tax owing, you might want to defer the contribution till new year for tax benefit purpose.
+You can claim the lesser of tax owing or credit based on contribution.

 - Interest on student loan: You can carry forward the interest paid on student loans to next five years.
 Five year is counted from the year when you make the payment.
-If your estimated refund doesn't provide any tax benefit for 2013 by making the interest payment on student loans, you should defer and make the payment in January to avail the benefits later.
+If your estimated refund doesn’t provide any tax benefit for current tax year by making the interest payment on student loans, you should defer and make the payment in January to avail the benefits later.

 Reduce tax deduction at source